Hard Water Solutions in Spring Valley, CA.

 - A plumber mentioned scale buildup inside your pipes or at fixture connections

-What do Spring Valley homeowners ask about hard water?
+What do Spring Valley homeowners ask about hard water treatment?

-What does hard water cost in Spring Valley?
+How much does a hard water treatment system cost in Spring Valley, CA?

 Hard water treatment systems vary based on hardness level, household size, and solution type.
 Exact pricing after your free in-home water test.
 Financing is available.
-We give you an exact written price after the free in-home water test, with no mileage upcharge for Spring Valley and financing available.
-No pressure, no surprise line items.
+The pro who comes out prices the work after the free in-home water test, so you see the number before anything is scheduled.
+The test itself is free anywhere in Spring Valley.

 How hard is San Diego water?

-San Diego municipal water typically runs between 17 and 20 grains per gallon, which classifies as very hard on any standard scale.
+San Diego municipal water is hard: the City of San Diego publishes an average of about 16 grains per gallon, ranging 16 to 18 depending on your area and demand, and anything over 10 grains counts as hard water.
 The actual number at your tap can vary based on which source blend is in your area and the time of year.
 Our free in-home water test gives you the specific number for your home.

 Salt softener vs salt-free conditioner, which is right for me?